Alecrim/AlecrimCoreData/README.md

 ![AlecrimCoreData](AlecrimCoreData.png?raw=true)

-AlecrimCoreData is a framework to access CoreData objects more easily in Swift.
+AlecrimCoreData is a framework to easily access CoreData objects in Swift.

-## Features

-- Simpler classes and methods to access and save CoreData managed objects
-- Main and background contexts support
-- SQLite store type support with automatic creation of store file
-- InMemory store type support
-- iOS: FetchedResultsController class and UITableView helper methods

 ## Minimum Requirements

-- Xcode 6.1.1
+- Xcode 6.2
 - iOS 8.1.3 / OS X 10.10.2

 ## Installation

-You can add AlecrimCoreData as a git submodule, drag the `AlecrimCoreData.xcodeproj` file into your Xcode project and add the framework product as a dependency for your application target.
+You can add AlecrimCoreData as a git submodule, drag the `AlecrimCoreData.xcodeproj` file into your Xcode project and add the framework product as an embedded binary in your application target.

 ## Getting Started

-### Data Context (*)
+### Data Context

 You can create a inherited class from `AlecrimCoreData.Context` and declare a property or method for each entity in your data context like the example below: